WorldPride: WorldPride London 2012

-The 27th annual conference of InterPride, held in October 2008 in Vancouver, Canada, voted to accept the bid of Pride London to host WorldPride 2012 in the capital of the United Kingdom just ahead of the London Olympic and Paralympic Games and during the anticipated year-long celebrations of Queen Elizabeth II's Diamond Jubilee.
+The 27th annual conference of InterPride, held in October 2008 in Vancouver, Canada, voted for the bid from Pride London, over Stockholm Pride, to host WorldPride 2012 in the capital of the United Kingdom just ahead of the London Olympic and Paralympic Games and during the anticipated year-long celebrations of Queen Elizabeth II's Diamond Jubilee.
 Pride London planned a parade with floats, a large performance area in Trafalgar Square with street parties in Golden Square and Soho.

 However, London's World Pride event was significantly "scaled back" at an emergency all-agencies meeting on June 27, 2012, nine days before the event was due to take place and after the festival fortnight had started.
 Pride London organisers had failed to secure the funds necessary for contractors of key areas of the work, and they announced that all activities were being cut or cancelled.
 The London Evening Standard reported that four contractors from the previous year's Pride event were owed £65,000 in unpaid debts, though this has been denied by Pride London.
 Consequently, the entertainment and stages were all cut, and licence applications for street parties in Soho withdrawn.
 Instead, the event plans included a Pride Walk (without floats or vehicles), and a scaled-back rally in Trafalgar Square.
 On July 5, the Metropolitan Police issued a licence regulations notice to all venues in Soho, reminding them that Pride London had no licence for street events in the Soho area, and therefore venues should treat WorldPride as "any normal day".

 Peter Tatchell and former Pride London Associate Director James-J Walsh in an article for PinkNews criticised the management of Pride London's management of World Pride.
 Tatchell said "Whatever the rights and wrongs, this scaling down of WorldPride is a huge embarrassment for London and for our LGBT community.
 We promised LGBT people world-wide a fabulous, spectacular event.
 It now looks like WorldPride in London will go down in history as a damp squib.
 We're not only letting down LGBT people in Britain, we're also betraying the trust and confidence of LGBT people world-wide.
 This is an absolute disaster."
 Walsh added "This will mar the work of Pride London for years to come.
 Pride London has lost the focus of being an LGBT campaigning organisation, instead focusing on partying rather than politics, which is what the community needs when legislation around equal marriage and LGBT rights are still to be won both in the UK and around the world."

 Following community pressure, Pride London, a registered charity since 2004, withdrew from organising future Pride events in London.
 In December 2012 the Mayor of London's Office awarded the contract to Pride in London.